 The house, itself, is strange.
 On the outside it was designed to look like a small castle.
 The inside does not know its own composition.
-Number and size of levels, rooms, doors and passages changes at the whim of one of the ghost mistress.
+Number and size of levels, rooms, doors and passages changes at the whim of the ghost mistress.

 “What are you saying, sir?
 Missing?
 On the road somewhere?”

 “From your house,” the chaplain said in a gentle voice.
 “They’ve vanished.”

 Fear is a marvellous emotion.
 It keeps us out of trouble.
 Well, unless we let fear rule our behaviour.
 The permanent residents of 125 taught Shane, the child and teenager, how to use his fear to help him.
 Most of the ghosts cannot stop projecting fear.
 Except for when the ghost mistress commands them, they are OK people.
 We get to know German Carl, Italian Roberto, “the ragman” and “the old man” who all died as adults.
 Eloise, Thaddeus and Vivienne died when they were young.
 We also meet the dark ones.
 All the ghosts play a role in the hunt for the whereabouts of Shane’s parents.
 Not only the dead have roles in the story of Berkley Street 125 and Shane Ryan.
 Ghosts, Shane’s mother and father, aunt and uncle, Detective Marie Lafontaine, Veteran Gerald Beck, and ex-resident Herman Mishal all reveal 125’s character.
 Shane’s main opponent is the ghost mistress, the one who holds the heart of the house.
 Her only wish is to add Shane to her collection of ghosts.
 Shane and the ghost mistress are both set on destroying the other.
 Their tactics are extremely different.
 Where the ghost mistress uses terror to control others, Shane tries a more diplomatic approach.